 Photography students learn to create dynamic images and to consider the cultural implications of the medium.
 Students are expected to form and refine a visual philosophy, utilizing photographic technique as an expressive tool.
 The curriculum merges new and traditional techniques with the critical concerns of contemporary art.
 Students explore a full array of conventional and experimental processes through course work and independent study in darkrooms and studios available for work in black-and-white, color, large-format, non-silver, studio lighting, and digital photography.

-Assistant Professor Kristine Thompson’s photogram series, Images Seen to Images Felt, will be featured in a solo exhibition at Texas Women’s University in 2018.
+Assistant Professor Kristine Thompson’s photogram series, Images Seen to Images Felt, was featured in a solo exhibition at Texas Women’s University in 2018.

 The undergraduate photography curriculum begins with an introduction to traditional black-and-white photographic techniques.
 Emphasis is placed on technical skills as students explore the fundamentals of the medium.
 Students are exposed to the critical concerns and history of photography while gaining an understanding of what it means to see photographically.
 As students move through the curriculum they transition from assigned work to self-directed projects and are introduced to a wide range of special topics classes in film and digital photography.
 In the junior year, students increasingly combine the visual language of art with written and verbal communication skills, and emphasis is placed on professional practices.
 The senior year culminates in a gallery exhibition and public artist talk.